VigneshwarSridharan/finserv-db/frontend/NAVIGATION_QUICK_GUIDE.md

 ## ✨ Tips

+1. **Quick Back Navigation**: Use breadcrumbs to quickly jump back to parent sections
-1. **Keyboard Navigation**: Use Tab to navigate through menu items
+2. **Keyboard Navigation**: Use Tab to navigate through menu items
+3. **Breadcrumb Navigation**: Click any breadcrumb item to jump to that page
-2. **Persistent State**: Section expand/collapse state is remembered during your session
+4. **Persistent State**: Section expand/collapse state is remembered during your session
-3. **Active Highlights**: Current page is always highlighted
+5. **Active Highlights**: Current page is always highlighted in sidebar and breadcrumbs
-4. **Responsive**: Layout adapts automatically to your screen size
+6. **Responsive**: Layout adapts automatically to your screen size
-5. **Touch-Friendly**: All buttons are sized for easy mobile interaction
+7. **Touch-Friendly**: All buttons are sized for easy mobile interaction

 ## 🔧 Customization